sean-parent/notebook/better-code-class/02-types.md

 - A type which implements a _computational basis_ is _computationally complete_
 <!-- #endregion -->

+\[ Make sure in this chapter I cover other operations such as hash, representational equality, representational ordering, serialization. \]

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Regular

 > There is a set of procedures whose inclusion in the computational basis of a type lets us place objects in data structures and use algorithms to _copy objects_ from one data structure to another.
-We call types having such a basis _regular_, since their use guarantees regularity of behavior and, therefore, interoperability.
+We call types having such a basis _regular_ since their use guarantees regularity of behavior and, therefore, interoperability.<sup>2</sup>

 - The copy operation creates a new object, equal to, and logically disjoint from the original

 \begin{align}
 b & \to a \implies a = b. && \text{(copies are equal)}
 \end{align}

+<sup>2</sup>_Elements of Programming_
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->